Kaleido-subs/style-guide/docs/guidelines/editing.md

     Editing is a creative process,
     and there are infinitely many schools of thought on how to best adapt a script.
     This document is simply a style guide to help maintain a somewhat consistent style to Kaleido releases.

+!!! warning "Target Language"
+    This document is written for an English-speaking audience.
+    If you are not editing in English, a lot of the practices here may not apply to you.
+    Always make sure to refer to widely-accepted style guides in the language you are editing in.

 Editing plays a crucial role in fansubbing, helping to make the original text more accessible